Ti vs Te: The Difference Between Extraverted and Introverted Thinking

 These personality types are going to be the most skilled introverted thinkers; with ISTPs and INTPs having the most proficient use of it.

-The personality types with tertiary or inferior introverted thinking will rely on it after they have first accessed extraverted feeling.
+The personality types with tertiary or inferior introverted thinking will rely on it after they have first filtered every bit of information through Extraverted Feeling (Fe).
 When it comes to decision-making, these types are much more interested in harmony and people-oriented decisions before logic and rationality.
 Types with inferior introverted thinking may fall “into the grip” of this function under prolonged stress; becoming uncharacteristically harsh, calculating, and cold; displaying unhealthy introverted thinking.

 How Introverted Thinking Works